saturnflyer/casting/README.md

 Ruby allows you to access methods as objects and pass them around just like any other object.

-For example, if you want a method from an class you may do this:
+For example, if you want a method from a class you may do this:

 ```ruby
 class Person